Michael-F-Ellis/tbon/README.md

   We use `z` for rests.
 By itself, the `z` indicates that the first beat is silent.

   The next symbol is a dash (`-`, keyboard 'minus').
 Dashes extend the preceding note or rest.
-In this case it comes after a rest, meaning that beat two of this measure is alsosilent.
-(Note: It could have been written `z z` and produced the same music)
+In this case it comes after a rest, meaning that beat two of this measure is also silent.
+(Note: We could have written Beats 1 and 2 as `z z` and produced the same music)

   Beat 3 of the first measure is `cc`.
 It represents a pair of 'c' notes, each lasting half the beat.
 That's a really important principle in tbon: *When notes or rests or dashes appear together without spaces between them, they divide one beat into equal parts.* So if the beat is a quarter-note, `cc` represents two eighth-notes.